Join the Docks returns: Call for submissions to Join the Docks Autumn Programme is now closed.

-Today, the Royal Docks Team has announced applications are now open for projects to be included in its Join the Docks Autumn Programme.
+The Royal Docks Team has announced applications have now closed for projects to be included in its Join the Docks Autumn Programme.
 Priority will be given to Royal Docks and Newham based organisations, or those connected to the Royal Docks.

 Organised by the Royal Docks Team, a joint initiative between the Mayor of London and the Mayor of Newham, Join the Docks aims to inspire online and physical audiences and participants to discover and celebrate the area’s 4km of historic docklands as well as its beautiful parks, water, diversity, creativity and more.

 Last year, the Royal Docks presented over 150 events and activities ranging from heritage walks, poetry workshops, gigs, art exhibitions and more.
 In excess of 50,000 people, of all ages, attended from the local Newham community, London, the UK and internationally.
 This year the opportunity has been adapted to include an expectedly higher number of online attendees from Newham, the surrounding areas, as well as wider global locations.